 To become a nurse aide in the state of Texas, you will need to successfully complete a certified nursing assistant (CNA) training program that is approved to operate by two entities known as the Texas Department of Aging and Disability Services (DADS) and the Texas Workforce Commission (TWC).
 A high school diploma or GED is not mandatory to become a CNA in Texas; rather, an 8th-grade level education will be sufficient to get a job.
 After successfully completing a CNA program, you will need to pass both the written (or oral) and skills portion of the state examination to obtain a certificate as a certified nursing assistant.

 Many options exist to train.
 Several local community colleges in the Dallas-Fort Worth metroplex such as Tarrant County College, Hill College, El Centro College and Weatherford College offer programs that train prospective pupils to become CNAs.
 However, programs at community colleges often take 16 weeks or longer and have stringent admissions requirements.
 Legacy Healthcare Careers LLC offers affordable CNA classes that are approved by DADS and TWC.
 Legacy Healthcare Careers utilizes a Texas-approved state curriculum to train students.
-Most importantly, the fast track training can open the doors to a new, invigorating healthcare career as a nursing assistant in just FOUR WEEKS.
-Yes, our CNA program is only four weeks long!
+Most importantly, the fast track training can open the doors to a new, invigorating healthcare career as a nursing assistant in just less than two weeks!

 CNAs deliver basic nursing care to clients, patients and residents under the supervision of licensed doctors and nurses.
 Typical CNA duties normally include answering call lights, feeding, obtaining vital signs, assisting with mobility (pushing wheelchairs and geri chairs), re-positioning residents in beds, providing incontinent care, helping with toileting, giving showers, getting patients dressed, performing oral care, completing bed baths, preparing rooms for newly admitted patients, and making beds.
 Even though nurse aides follow the directives of licensed nurses and physicians, the nurse aide is crucial to the healthcare system in the US.